Database Matching Under Noisy Synchronization Errors: Matching Capacity For Identical Repetition

-} \end{thm} Observe that the RHS of~\eqref{eq:noiselesscapacity} is the mutual information rate for an erasure channel with erasure probability $\delta$ with first-order Markov $(\mathbf{P})$ inputs, as stated in~\cite[Corollary II.2]{li2014input}.
-Thus, Theorem~\ref{thm:noiselesscapacityWm} states that we can achieve the erasure bound which assumes a-priori knowledge of the column repetition pattern.
+Observe that the RHS of~\eqref{eq:noiselesscapacity} is the mutual information rate for an erasure channel with erasure probability $\delta$ with first-order Markov $(\mathbf{P})$ inputs, as stated in~\cite[Corollary II.2]{li2014input}.
+Thus, Theorem~\ref{thm:noiselesscapacityWm} states that we can achieve the erasure bound which assumes prior knowledge of the column repetition pattern.

 The proof of Theorem~\ref{thm:noiselesscapacityWm} hinges on the observation that in the noiseless setting deletion and replica detection can be performed without seeds.
-Inspired by the idea of extracting permutation-invariant features as done in Section~\ref{subsec:replicadetection}, our noiseless repetition detection algorithm uses the histogram (and equivalently the type) of each column of $\mathbf{D}^{(1)}$ and $\mathbf{D}^{(2)}$ as the permutation-invariant feature.
+Inspired by the idea of extracting permutation-invariant features as done in Section~\ref{subsec:replicadetection}, our noiseless repetition detection algorithm uses the histogram (and equivalently the type) of each column of $\mathbf{X}$ and $\mathbf{Y}$ as the permutation-invariant feature.
 Our repetition detection algorithm works as follows: First, for tractability, we \say{collapse} the Markov chain into a binary-valued one.
-We pick a symbol $x$ from the alphabet $\mathfrak{X}$, WLOG $x=1$, and define the \emph{collapsed} databases $\tilde{\mathbf{D}}^{(1)}$ and $\tilde{\mathbf{D}}^{(2)}$ as follows: \iftoggle{singlecolumn}{
+We pick a symbol $x$ from the alphabet $\mathfrak{X}$, WLOG $x=1$, and define the \emph{collapsed} databases $\tilde{\mathbf{X}}$ and $\tilde{\mathbf{Y}}$ as follows: